Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 If you already own a Cooper or Aurora from before February 2026, your model's construction and firmness range may differ from current specs.

 **Old Cooper customers:** Your mattress uses polyfoam, not latex.
-The firmness range was 5-16 (now starts at Firmer, level 8).
+The firmness range was 5-16 (now starts at Medium, level 8).
 For adjustments, call the showroom — we'll work out the best approach for your specific setup.

-For any changes to an older model, call us on (02) 8999 3333 or WhatsApp +61 450 606 589.
+For any changes to an older model, call us on (02) 8999 3333 or text us on WhatsApp +61 403 963 862.

 ---